 – Wertheim said that the absence of creases (wrinkles and ridges) is because the lip was “excessively wet”.
 Zeelenberg in turn said the lip was dry and that the glass was covered with condensation up to the rim.
 Only the “lip print” was affected by this condensation and not the other prints lower down on the glass.
 For example, the dry water drop marks, which were on the glass before the fingerprints, somehow remained intact and did not dissolve in the condensation.

 – It is also significant to note that neither Wertheim nor Zeelenberg provided any photos of examples of any other lip prints on drinking glasses.
-In a 208 slide visual presentation/report Zeelenberg do not once investigate/study lip prints (or index prints) on drinking glasses, only on flat glass plates.
+In a 208-slide visual presentation/report Zeelenberg does not once investigate/study lip prints (or index prints) on drinking glasses, only on flat glass plates.

-– Roger Dixon, for example, tells us in his affidavit that after handling “similar” glasses (apparently found in Inge’s flat) that the “lip print” was situated above the left fingers – implying the “similar” positions of his prints to those on Folien 1.
-He, however, does not tell us how he handled the glass, rendering it a utterly senseless comment.
+– Roger Dixon, for example, tells us in his affidavit that after handling “lip print” glasses (apparently found in Inge’s flat) that the “lip print” was situated above the left fingers – implying the “similar” positions of his prints to those on Folien 1.
+He, however, does not tell us how he handled the glass, rendering it an utterly senseless comment.

 We further ask and investigate if the semi-elliptical mark is the right shape to be a human lip print.

 It is our finding after scrutinising many lip prints on drinking glasses, and after seeking expert review, that the “lip print” on Folien 1 is simply too flat to be a lip print (on any surface).
 The print will be more bulb-like.
 It should be about half as deep as it is wide (a 0.45-0.50 aspect ratio).